yamadapc/max-chorder/README.md

 - [ ] Clean-up
 - [ ] Chord should stay pressed while the button is pressed
 - [ ] Accept MIDI input like a Drum rack
-- [ ] It seems messages are sent twice

 ## License
 **max-chorder** bundled JavaScript, TypeScript source and Max Patch are